nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 - Do not dispose of in a fire
 - Do not allow batteries to form a 'Short Circuit' connection
 - Dispose in accordance with local regulations, use Re-cylcing facilties

+- If chemical exposure occurs, seek immediate medical attention.
+- If a battery is swallowed, seek immediate medical attention.

 ## Considerations
 Models or files makes no accomodation for manufacturing tolerances, process or material - see Notes below.